-The text for this week (download linked below) is Amilcar Cabral’s speech on National Liberation and Culture.
+The text for this week (attached) is Amilcar Cabral’s speech on National Liberation and Culture.
 This speech was originally delivered on February 20, 1970, as part of the Eduardo Mondlane Memorial Lecture Series at Syracuse University, Syracuse, New York.
-That is more than forty years ago, yet it is as fresh and relevant as if it had been written yesterday, and based on appraisal of our present circumstances.
+That is more than forty years ago, yet the speech is as fresh and as relevant as if it had been written yesterday, and based on appraisal of our present circumstances.

 “…it is generally within the culture that we find the seed of opposition, which leads to the structuring and development of the liberation movement,” says Cabral.